ademarco/registry_autoload/README.md

 ### Traits

 PHP 5.4 traits are supported.
-For versions < 5.4, the trait files are simply ignored.
+For PHP versions < 5.4, the files with trait declarations are simply ignored.

 ### RELATED MODULES